ethersphere/bee-docs/docs/learn/technology/contracts/postage-stamp.md

 When a node uploads data to Swarm, it 'attaches' postage stamps to each [chunk](/docs/learn/technology/DISC) of data.
 Postage stamps are purchased in batches rather than one by one.
 The value assigned to a stamp indicates how much it is worth to persist the associated data on Swarm, which nodes use to prioritize which chunks to remove from their reserve first.

 The value of a postage stamp decreases over time as if storage rent was regularly deducted from the batch balance.
-We say that a stamp expires when the batch it is issued from has insufficient balance. a chunk with an expired stamp can not be used in the proof of entitlement storer nodes need to submit in order to get compensated for their contributed storage space, therefore such expired chunks are  evicted from the reserve from nodes' reserves and put into cache which leave their sustanance up to their popularity.
+We say that a stamp expires when the batch it is issued from has insufficient balance.
+A chunk with an expired stamp can not be used in the proof of entitlement storer nodes need to submit in order to get compensated for their contributed storage space, therefore such expired chunks are evicted from nodes' reserves and put into the cache where their continued persistence depends on their popularity.

 ## Batch Buckets

 Postage stamps are issued in batches with a certain number of storage slots partitioned into $$2^{bucketDepth}$$ equally sized address space buckets.
 Each bucket is responsible for storing chunks that fall within a certain range of the address space.
 When uploaded, files are split into 4kb chunks, each chunk is assigned a unique address, and each chunk is then assigned to the bucket in which its address falls.
-Falling into the same range means match on  `n` leading bits.
+Falling into the same range means a match on `n` leading bits of the chunk and bucket.
 This restriction is necessary to ensure (incentivise) uniform utilisation of the address space and is fair since the distribution of content addresses are uniform as well.
 Uniformity depth is the number of leading bits determining bucket membership (also called `bucket depth`).
-The uniformity depth is set to 16, so there are a total of `2^16 = 65,536` buckets.
+The uniformity depth is set to 16, so there are a total of $$2^{16} = 65,536$$ buckets.

 ### Bucket Size